 The UE attaches to the 3GPP network and the ADN-AE(s) or ASN/MN-CSE hosted on the UE perform the oneM2M registration procedure, as detailed in clause 6.5.
 The IN-CSE hosts the corresponding <AE> or <remoteCSE> resources and an associated <node> resource for the registrees.
 During this procedure, a <schedule> resource is created as child of the <node> resource.
 The UE hosted ADN-AE(s) or ASN/MN may subscribe to the node <schedule> resource.

-If an IN-AE is interested in the reachability status of the UE, it may subscribe to the <schedule> resource (step 0b, optional).
+If an IN-AE is interested in the reachability status of the UE, it may subscribe to the <schedule> resource if the networkCoordinated attribute of <schedule> resource is set to True.(step 0b, optional).

-Step 1: IN-CSE (SCS) sends a Monitoring Request to SCEF to monitor the UE Communication Failure.
+Step 1: IN-CSE (SCS) sends a Monitoring Request to SCEF to monitor the UE Availability after DDN Failure

 The monitoring request from the IN-CSE to SCEF contains information as specified in 3GPP TS 23.682 [3].
 Such information includes: